 Download the our filming and photography permit terms and conditions that apply to permit holders.
 These terms and conditions are subject to change:

-Parks, sports grounds and council buildings
+Parks, sports grounds and other council services

 Privately managed locations

 If you wish to film at a privately managed location, permissions must be provided from the relevant owners or authority.
-Council will advise if your proposed location is privately managed and will assist you with obtaining the required permission.
+We will advise if your proposed location is privately managed and will assist you with obtaining the required permission.

 VicRoads managed roads